 My team focuses on the development of new statistical and computational approaches for the analysis of image data and image-derived geometric data such a surface meshes.
 We have contributed to the definition of statistical analysis methods for spatiotemporal measurements in longitudinal studies, where sets of geometric objects (or structured data) are observed at multiple points in time.

 Our research is essentially motivated by, and applied to the study of the structure and function of the human brain.
 It makes accessible the wealth and complexity of information contained in multiple modalities of medical images via virtual representations of the brain, and allows the tracking of these representations during ageing or disease progression.

 I received the Young Investigator Award from the conference MICCAI in 2008 and the second Gilles Kahn Award for best dissertation in computer science in 2010.
 In 2015, I was awarded an ERC Starting Grant from the European Research Council.
 I have been fellow of the Paris AI Research Institute (PRAIRIE) since 2019.

-I am associate editor of IEEE Transactions on Medical Imaging.
+I am associate editor of IEEE Transactions on Medical Imaging (IF 6.1), and Neurons, Behavior, Data Analysis and Theory (NBDT).